Updated: Jun 24

 The change in how much time I spend working in the garden is amazing.

-I spend so much more of my effort in simply watching and enjoying what
+I spend so much more of my time in simply watching and enjoying what

 goes on in the garden around me.
 Isn’t that how it should be?